andreibleortu/coatopid/README.md

 # COAtoPID
 CLI tool for converting Microsoft COA codes to Product IDs.
-Completely cross-platform.
+Compile and run.

 ## Input format
 COA codes are read from a file named `coa.txt` and the resulting Product IDs will be written in `pids.txt`.
 Multiple COAs can be placed in the input file, one per line.